Relativ-IT/Butane-Schemas/README.md

 }
 ```

-:bulb: Note that files associatiosn are optional, they only set vs code to map file type to the one it knows
+:bulb: Note that files associations are optional, they only set vs code to map file type to the one it knows